 - General Manager

 The position as General Manager of the Factory is the best paid job in the game, and one of the hardest to get.
-If you've maxed out your Career slider, that
+If you've maxed out your Career slider, that is your target.

-The Bank "Welcome to Pacific International Grand Gradual-Yield Bank.
+"Welcome to Pacific International Grand Gradual-Yield Bank.
 P.I.G.G.Y. for short."

 At the Bank you can deposit money, which keeps it safe from Wild Willy.
 You can also take out a loan, and invest in one of several different markets.
 Investing money when the economy is down can be a very wise move if the economy turns.